Oka Brundavanam: Theatrical

 Oka Brundavanam was released theatrically on 23 May 2025.
 The film received a U certificate and is noted for its heartfelt storytelling and emotional depth.

 Home media

 The film began streaming on ETV Win from 20 June 2025.

 Reception

 The Times of India praised the film as "a heart-touching family drama that speaks volumes with its silence," highlighting its emotional storytelling and performances.
-The review commended the film’s subtle direction and the mature performances of the cast, especially the child actor and the female lead.
+The review commended the film's subtle direction and the mature performances of the cast, especially the main leads.
 The film was noted for its realistic treatment of social issues and its emotional impact.
 B. H. Harsh of Cinema Express rated the film 3/5 stars and wrote, "Oka Brundavanam is at its strongest when it tries to capture emotions casually and gently.
 It falls apart only when it resorts to a formula."
 A critic from Sakshi gave the film 2.5/5 stars.